 GeneCards Summary for C3AR1 Gene

 C3AR1 (Complement C3a Receptor 1) is a Protein Coding gene.
-Diseases associated with C3AR1 include Complement Component 3 Deficiency and Occupational Dermatitis.
-Among its related pathways are Innate Immune System and A-beta Pathways: Uptake and Degradation.
+Diseases associated with C3AR1 include Complement Component 3 Deficiency and Complement Component 5 Deficiency.
+Among its related pathways are Signaling by GPCR and A-beta Uptake and Degradation.
 Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and complement component C3a receptor activity.
 An important paralog of this gene is CMKLR1.